Caznix/Caznix/README.md

 Musician of ***4*** years, Developer of ***2*** Years, And a graphic designer of ***1*** year.

-Im a proud member of the XFoss foundation and the founder of Starlight industries
+Im the founder of starlight industries, and an astounding gamedev

 ### Here are my main skills: